 Atlantic History is a dynamic field of historical scholarship and teaching focused on the common, interactive history of Europe, Africa, and the Americas, especially the Caribbean, from the late fifteenth century to the present.
 It concerns the transnational flows of people, cultures, ideas, and commodities, and their connections across time and space.
 Atlantic history also offers rich opportunities for comparisons, whether regional, topical, or thematic, and at the same time functions as an important constituent part in a larger world history.
 Crucial to Atlantic history are ships, trade, port cities, and links among various economies and to other oceanic systems; the formation of empires and the rise of capitalism; migration and diasporas; and cultural encounters, relations, and identities, regarding class, gender, religion, ethnicity, and “race.”
 Faculty participants include Reid Andrews, Seymour Drescher, Laurence Glasco, Bernard Hagerty, Van Beck Hall, Holger Hoock, Patrick Manning, Richard Oestreicher, Lara Putnam, Marcus Rediker, Pernille Røge, Rob Ruck, and Molly Warsh.

 Power and Inequality examines the origins and maintenance of different forms of human inequality across time and space as well as social mobilizations for and against them.
 The questions covered by this theme include: How do different forms of inequality based on race, class, ethnicity, gender, and religion interact?
 What are the instrumentalities that create and perpetuate inequality?
 How do elites and ordinary people influence the distribution of social, economic, and political power?
 What paradoxes and contradictions follow the simultaneous decline in some forms of inequality and the rise in others?
 How do differently scaled systems of inequality—those functioning within the realm of household, community, polity, and international system—relate to one another?
 This theme sponsors a series of seminars that survey the scholarly literatures on power and inequality generated by historians, sociologists, anthropologists, and others, giving priority to the last two decades of theoretical debate and empirical investigation.
-Departmental faculty working on this theme include Reid Andrews, Seymour Drescher, Larry Glasco, Maurine Greenwald, Bernard Hagerty, Van Beck Hall, Irina Livezeanu, Patrick Manning, Richard Oestreicher, Lara Putnam, Marcus Rediker, Rob Ruck, Bruce Venarde and Molly Warsh.
+Departmental faculty working on this theme include Reid Andrews, Seymour Drescher, Larry Glasco, Maurine Greenwald, Bernard Hagerty, Van Beck Hall, Irina Livezeanu, Patrick Manning, Richard Oestreicher, Lara Putnam, Marcus Rediker, Rob Ruck, Gregor Thum, Bruce Venarde and Molly Warsh.

 Texts and Contexts studies the constitution and significance of objects and ideas, as well as their circulation and transmission, in history.
 Combining approaches in cultural and intellectual history, this thematic field is primarily concerned with the meaning of things.
 Clifford Geertz once described man as “an animal suspended in webs of significance he himself has spun.”
 Texts and Contexts identifies, explores, and interprets these “webs of significance” over time and space.